flutter/website/src/docs/resources/faq.md

 ### Does Flutter come with a dependency injection framework or solution?

 Not at this time.
-Please share your ideas at [{{site.email}}](mailto:{{site.email}}).
+Share your ideas at [{{site.email}}](mailto:{{site.email}}).

 ## Technology